Who Can Resist Sous Vide Pork Carnitas with Fresh Salsa Verde?

 To build the layers of flavors that make this dish so memorable, start by placing your pork roast on a flat surface and rub the olive oil over the entire surface.
 Next, sprinkle on the chili powder, oregano, cumin, salt, and pepper – massage into the oil and place in a sous vide bag or 1-gallon zip-lock freezer bag.
 (Please make sure that you are using freezer bags that are BPA-free for food safety reasons.
 Freezer bags are also thicker and less likely to break or leak during the cooking process.)

-- AVID ARMOR 100 GALLON PRE-CUT BAGS - a heavy-duty premium alternative to FoodSaver, Seal a Meal and other brand name food sealer storage bags.
-Excellent quality, economical in price
+- 100 GALLON PRE-CUT BAGS - Premium alternative to FoodSaver, Seal a Meal and other brand name vacuum storage bags.

-- WORKS WITH ALL VACUUM SEALER MACHINES - Universal design to work with all clamp-type suction vacum heat sealer machines.
-Easy to use, a Money & Food Saver
+- WORKS WITH ALL VACUUM SEALER MACHINES - Universal design to work with all clamp-type suction vac sealer machines.

 Let the rub marinate the meat in the bag for an hour or two before proceeding onto the next step.